 SEE: Check out all of TechRepublic’s smart person’s guides (TechRepublic)

-- Why it matters: macOS Sierra includes new features to its core functionality, including advanced security capabilities to protect system integrity from malware threats, along with productivity enhancements to allow users to continue working when mobile.
+- Why does macOS Sierra matter? macOS Sierra includes new features to its core functionality, including advanced security capabilities to protect system integrity from malware threats, along with productivity enhancements to allow users to continue working when mobile.

-- Who it affects: Consumers, business users, and IT pros that rely on Apple computers to power their business functions and empower themselves simply, securely, and efficiently.
+- Who does macOS Sierra affect?
+Consumers, business users, and IT pros that rely on Apple computers to power their business functions and empower themselves simply, securely, and efficiently.

-- How to get macOS Sierra: macOS Sierra is available for download from Apple's Mac App Store.
+- How can I get macOS Sierra? macOS Sierra is available for download from Apple’s Mac App Store.
 In keeping with its licensing terms, the downloadable installer is available for free to all users on supported equipment.

 - First impressions of working with macOS Sierra (TechRepublic)